wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-why-are-we-moving-to-v2-blueprints.md

 # WHY are we moving to YAML-based Azure Pipelines?

 The YAML pipeline introduced an exciting new era, launching in early 2019 with TFS 2019.
-It signaled a CI/CD solution designed from scratch on aN INNOVATIVE whiteboard.
+It signaled a CI/CD solution designed from scratch on an INNOVATIVE whiteboard.

 The main benefits of switching to YAML are: